 An LED strip is concealed in the angled ceiling plane; the supply air diffuser, also of teak, is barely visible over the counter.
 The microwave is tucked under a drawer below the counter.

-We had the stone counter and backsplash cut from the same slab of Vermont marble, achieving a continuous graphic pattern.
+A kitchen backsplash idea that will never go out of style is a slab of marble that matches your countertop.
+In this home, the stone counter and backsplash cut from the same slab of Vermont marble, achieving a continuous graphic pattern.